-The Sustainability Policy of the Office of Investment Management (OIM) grows out of our belief that institutional investors need to incorporate a holistic approach to sustainability into their investment beliefs, strategy, process, systems, data and decision-making within a global economy.
+The Sustainability practices of the Office of Investment Management (OIM) grow out of our belief that institutional investors need to incorporate a holistic approach to sustainability into their investment beliefs, strategy, process, systems, data and decision-making within a global economy.

 The UNJSPF’s Investment Policy Statement (IPS) addresses environmental, social and governance (ESG) concerns by explicitly prohibiting investments in the tobacco and armaments sectors, while it does not mandate divestment in other areas.
 The Fund acknowledges its responsibility to society as part of a global organization committed to social progress by being a founding signatory to the Principles for Responsible Investment (PRI).
 The fund is also associated with the United Nations Global Compact (UNGC) and the UN Environment Program (UNEP) Finance Initiative.